bmp-dot/nutanixapibootcamp/api_create_vm/api_create_vm.rst

-Exercise 1: Create your own VM
+Exercise: Create your own VM
 ++++++++++++++++++++++++++++++

 #.
 Click + in the main window to create a new tab-window